|

 Prepared by: Rhéal Nadeau

-Posted on: January 5, 2003
+Posted on January 5, 2003

-Reposted on: February 8, 2004
+Reposted on February 8, 2004

-Reposted on: January 9, 2005
+Reposted on January 9, 2005

-Reposted on: February 12, 2006
+Reposted on February 12, 2006

-on: November 23, 2008
+Reposted on November 23, 2008

 -------------------------

-Exercise: In 400 words or
+Exercise: In 400 words or less, describe the reactions of a

 -------------------------